Vince-0/AI-Voice-Connector/README.md

 I configured a softphone account to use my servers' DNS name as the SIP Server and Proxy with no password, a random user and kept G.711 A-law and u-law codecs enabled.

+---
+OpenAI [implementation](https://github.com/OpenSIPS/opensips-ai-voice-connector-ce/blob/addad5c94dd1a96bbdadbb565a4630657cb679ae/docs/ai/openai.md): uses OpenAI Real-Time Speech-to-Speech engine
+---
 Called openai from the dialpad:
----

 Engine: Loud and clear!
 How can I help you today?

 Speaker: Testing 1 2 3